The Latin term ‘expressis verbis‘ means ‘explicitly’, i.e.: that which is expressed clearly, completely, and unambiguously.

 The aim of the Expressis Verbis website is to contribute to public discussion and debate by providing well-researched and as reliable as possible information, clearly argued analyses, reflections and reasoned critical perspectives on current issues.

-On the other hand, by contributing to information, critical analysis and debate, we intend to reaffirm the importance of civil society within the public sphere, where the orientations and values that underpin our democratic societies are discussed and negotiated.
+Through information, critical analysis and debate, we want to reaffirm the importance of civil society in the public sphere, where the orientations and values that underpin our democratic societies are discussed and negotiated.

 According to a classical definition, civil society constitutes that part of the public sphere which is neither state nor market.
 As such, civil society is not only a democratic counterweight to the interests of the state and the economy, but also a place where there is, or should be, equal participation in public discourse and reflection.
 In contrast to the state and the market, civil society advocates the normative values of autonomy, self-organization, freedom of expression and the common good, while remaining insulated from political power struggles and the pecuniary interests of the market.